 In addition to serving as IQVF REIT's Chief Operating Officer, Mr. Lau is a private investor and independent securities trader.
 Born and raised in Honolulu, Hawaii, he earned his BA from Lawrence University, and an MBA from Northwestern University.
-He was previolately a member of the Chicago Board Options Exchange from 1983 until 1999, and a member of the Chicago Board of Trade from 1985 until 2007.
+He was previously a member of the Chicago Board Options Exchange from 1983 until 1999, and a member of the Chicago Board of Trade from 1985 until 2007.
 He is a life member of the Sierra Club and the Nature Conservancy.
-Mr. Lau has been an investor in Iroquois Valley or its precursors (Two Roads Farm LLC, Shelby County, Illinois) since 2009, a member of the Board since 2012, and Corporate Secretary since 2015.
+Mr. Lau has been an investor in Iroquois Valley or its precursors (Two Roads Farm LLC, Shelby County, Illinois) since 2009, a member of the Board since 2012, and served as Corporate Secretary from 2015-2021.
 He is one of the nine original directors of IQVF REIT.

-JOSEPH A. MANTOAN
+Joseph A. Mantoan